 2.3.1 All Play!
 Pokémon tournaments

 - Those who have an active suspension from Play!
-Pokémon events, issued by Pokémon Organized Play. - Tournament staff members, including the Organizer, judges, and scorekeepers. - o This includes the store owner where the tournament takes place inside a retail location. - Current employees of The Pokémon Company International, Game Freak Inc., or Creatures Inc. - This includes former employees of any of these companies, within 60 days of their final day of employment.
+Pokémon events, issued by Pokémon Organized Play. - Tournament staff members, including the Organizer, judges, and scorekeepers. - This includes the store owner where the tournament takes place inside a retail location.